capta1nseal/kood-sisu-demo/README.md

 Totally optional and won't be graded in any way.
 Although you will get feedback of the done exercices if you want.

  [Here](./src/Exercises/README-EXERCISES.md)

+ If you have done such things before and are able to present them for review you may do so instead of the exercises

 # Feel free to come and discuss about the topics or coding related stuff.